Canon EOS C700 Review

 The EOS C700 FF is a fantastic solution for consumers who want to create High Dynamic Range (HDR) pictures since it offers 15 stops of latitude (only with Canon Log2), along with Canon’s proprietary Log Gammas (Canon Log3, Canon Log2, and Canon Log), and acclaimed color science.

-When originating HDR photography that has both highlight features and deep shadow details, it is advised to use Canon Log2 as the photo format.
-When compared to Canon Log, the Canon Log3 format provides a greater dynamic range while maintaining performance in darker areas.
+When originating HDR photography with highlight features and deep shadow details, it is advised to use Canon Log2 as the photo format.
+Compared to Canon Log, the Canon Log3 format provides a more excellent dynamic range while maintaining performance in darker areas.

 In addition, these cameras interact faultlessly with Canon’s most recent professional 4K UHD Reference Displays for on-set color management and review that is compliant with SMPTE ST 2084 HDR display standards.

-The appearance of a cinematic production starts with the lens, and the EOS C700 FF gives users the option of using either PL or EF lens mounts.
+The appearance of a cinematic production starts with the lens, and the EOS C700 FF allows users to use either P.L. or E.F. lens mounts.
 These mounts may be switched out at a Canon-approved repair center.

-The version of the new EOS C700 FF that has an EF lens mount is compatible with Canon’s family of seven Cinema Prime lenses, including the recently announced CN-E20mm T1.5 L F lens, as well as the extensive collection of over 70 interchangeable EF lenses.
+The version of the new EOS C700 FF with an E.F. lens mount is compatible with Canon’s family of seven Cinema Prime lenses, including the recently announced CN-E20mm T1.5 L F lens and the extensive collection of over 70 interchangeable E.F. lenses.
 This makes it possible to capture full-frame images with the camera.
-The EF mount is compatible with both the Dual Pixel CMOS AF technology and the Dual Pixel Focus Guide that Canon offers.
+In addition, the E.F. mount is compatible with both the Pixel CMOS AF technology and the DuaCanon’sixel Focus Guide that Canon offers.

-When adjusting the focus, the Focus Guide provides the operator with a precise visual cue that is displayed in the viewfinder.
+The Focus Guide provides the operator with a precise visual cue displayed in the viewfinder when adjusting the focus.
 Alternately, the dependable capabilities of Dual Pixel CMOS AF may be utilized for very challenging shooting scenarios.
-The version of the EOS C700 with the FF PL mount is also compatible with the /i metadata communication technique developed by Cooke.
+The version of the EOS C700 with the FF P.L. mount is also compatible with the /I metadata communication technique developed by Cooke.

 The EF Cinema Lens Lineup Gets an Expansion from Canon USA With the Release of a New 20mm Prime Lens for 4K Cameras

 MELVILLE, N.Y., March 28, 2018 — The industry leader in digital imaging solutions, Canon U.S.A.
-Inc., has just announced the availability of a new addition to the Cinema EOS System.
-This new lens, the CN-E20mm T1.5 L F, is a full-manual 20mm Cinema Prime Lens for EF Mount cameras.
+Inc., has just announced the availability of a new addition to the Cinema E.O.S.
+System.
+The CN-E20mm T1.5 L F new lens is a full-manual 20mm Cinema Prime Lens for EF Mount cameras.

-The 20mm lens provides great optical performance in a physical factor that is extremely compact.
-This focal length is quite popular.
-Canon’s EF Cinema Lens family has been further enhanced with the launch of this new lens to suit a varied range of requirements for filmmaking and video production.
+The 20mm lens provides excellent optical performance in a physical factor that is highly compact.
+TAs a result, this focal length is quite popular.
+Furthermore, Canon’s E.F.
+Cinema Lens family has been further enhanced with the launch of this new lens to suit various requirements for filmmaking and video production.
 As a result, Canon has made another significant contribution to the field of cinematography.

-“We are thrilled to introduce the CN-E20mm T1.5 L F lens, further expanding a robust lineup of Cinema Prime lenses,” said Yuichi Ishizuka, president, and COO of Canon U.S.A., Inc. “As Canon continues to expand its reach in the cinema space, we are thrilled to introduce the CN-E20mm T1.5 L F lens,” Ishizuka continued.
+“We are thrilled to introduce the CN-E20mm T1.5 L F lens, further expanding a robust lineup of Cinema Prime lenses,” said Yuichi Ishizuka, president and C.O.O. of Canon U.S.A., Inc. “As Canon continues to expand its reach in cinema, we are thrilled to introduce the CN-E20mm T1.5 L F lens,” Ishizuka continued.

-“Users will have the option to choose between our 14mm and 24mm lenses thanks to this new lens, which will provide them greater freedom for the way they frame their scenes.
+“Users can choose between our 14mm and 24mm lenses thanks to this new lens, which will provide them greater freedom for framing their scenes.
 Canon is looking forward to seeing the projects that our customers develop using this lens in combination with Canon Cinema cameras.

 High image quality is provided for Canon cameras that include full-frame sensors, such as the recently released EOS C700 FF digital cinema camera, by the brand-new CN-E20mm T1.5 L F lens, which is capable of delivering 4K resolution from the image’s center to its outermost edges.

-In addition, the lens is able to produce stunningly smooth bokeh as a result of its 11-blade aperture diaphragm in conjunction with a T number1 of 1.5.
-The CN-E20mm T1.5 L F lens, just like all other Canon Cinema Prime lenses, has tones that look natural and warm, a focus ring that can rotate 300 degrees, and focus breathing that is kept to a minimum.
+In addition, the lens can stunningly smooth bokeh due to the aperture diaphragm in conjunction with a T number 1 of 1.5.
+The CN-E20mm T1.5 L F lens, like all other Canon Cinema Prime lenses, has tones that look natural and warm, a focus ring that can rotate 300 degrees, and focus breathing that is kept to a minimum.

-Since the introduction of the Cinema EOS System and EF Cinema Lenses in November 2011, Canon has made significant strides in expanding the selection of EF Cinema Lenses available to consumers.
-The assortment of lenses, which consists of Prime, Zoom, Compact Zoom, CINE-SERVO, and COMPACT-SERVO series, has grown in popularity among a wide variety of users.
+Since the introduction of the Cinema E.O.S.
+System and E.F.
+Cinema Lenses in November 2011, Canon has made significant strides in expanding the selection of E.F.
+Cinema Lenses available to consumers.
+As a result, the assortment of lenses, which consists of Prime, Zoom, Compact Zoom, CINE-SERVO, and COMPACT-SERVO series, has grown in popularity among various users.
 Prime, Zoom, and Compact Zoom series of lenses are all included.

 Now that the CN-E20mm T1.5 L F lens has been added to the roster, there are a total of 21 lens models available to choose from.
-This extensive array of lenses provides cinematographers with even more options to pick from, which can help the enhancement of content creation for a number of uses and shooting conditions.
+This extensive array of lenses provides cinematographers with even more options to pick from, which can help enhance content creation for several uses and shooting conditions.

 Canon EOS C700 Specifications